Churails: Development

 The web series was announced in the first quarter of 2019 to be directed by Asim Abbasi.

 Filming

 Principal photography commenced with the lead actors Sarwat Gilani, Mehar Bano, Nimra Bucha, Yasra Rizvi and they had been spotted shooting in summer 2019.

-Director Asim Abbasi announced the wrap up of web series "Churails" using his Instagram post on 4 September 2019.
+Director Asim Abbasi announced the wrap up of Churails in an Instagram post on 4 September 2019.

 Marketing and release

 Promotion

 The official trailer of the web series was launched on 31 July 2020 by ZEE5 on YouTube.

 Release

 Churails was released on ZEE5, an Indian streaming platform available to audiences across the world.
 The series started streaming from 11 August 2020.
+Amid the 2025 India-Pakistan conflict, all the Indian platforms were ordered to remove all Pakistani shows, after which the series was removed from ZEE5 and was made available on Begin.

 Reception

 BBC Urdu documentary about the series.

-Churails has received widespread critical acclaim.
-It has been hailed as a groundbreaking series that breaks stereotypes about Pakistanis and abandons oft-used tropes in Pakistani television.
-It has been lauded for its portrayal of three-dimensional women as well as for exploring social dynamics in a diverse city like Karachi, portraying women across social classes and backgrounds.

-Furthermore, it has been praised for its sensitive and nuanced depictions of LGBTQ characters, with gay men, lesbian women and transgender characters.
+The series has been praised for its sensitive and nuanced depictions of LGBTQ characters, with gay men, lesbian women and transgender characters.
 Abbasi said, "Because we are showing such a diverse range of women, it was important to show the entire spectrum of sexuality.
 It would have been wrong if they were all straight because not all women in Pakistan are straight."

-Shaheera Anwar at The Express Tribune gave the series 4.5/5 stars, writing "Without compromising on the storytelling, Churails is a feminist masterpiece."
+Shaheera Anwar at The Express Tribune gave the series 4.5/5 stars, writing, "Without compromising on the storytelling, Churails is a feminist masterpiece."

-Shubhra Gupta at The Indian Express wrote: "To watch free-spirited, cussing-out-loud, hockey-sticks and rifle-toting, burqa-clad women beating the bejesus out of violent, murderous men, is one of the high points of Churails".
+Shubhra Gupta at The Indian Express wrote, "To watch free-spirited, cussing-out-loud, hockey-sticks and rifle-toting, burqa-clad women beating the bejesus out of violent, murderous men, is one of the high points of Churails".